Professor Hugh Tunstall-Pedoe

 - Tunstall-Pedoe H, Woodward M, Hughes M, Anderson A, Kennedy G, Belch J, Kuulasmaa K, for MORGAM investigators.
 Prime mover or fellow traveller: 25-hydroxy vitamin D’s seasonal variation, cardiovascular disease and death in the Scottish Heart Health Extended Cohort (SHHEC).
 Int J Epidemiol 2015 Oct; 44(5): 1602-12. doi: 10.1093/ije/dyv092.
 Epub 2015 Jun21.

 - Seasonal changes in vitamin D are out of phase with the seasonal changes in deaths they are said to cause.
-Vitamin D does not appear to be a significant risk factor in individuals once other factors have been allowed for, debunking many popular claims about vitamin D, but only 10 citations so far.
+Low vitamin D does not appear to be a significant risk factor for cardiovascular disease in individuals, once other factors have been allowed for, debunking many popular claims about vitamin D: only 15 citations.

 - Woodward M, Brindle P, Tunstall-Pedoe H, for the SIGN group on risk estimation.
 Adding social deprivation and family history to cardiovascular risk assessment: the ASSIGN score from the Scottish Heart Health Extended Cohort (SHHEC).
 Heart 2007 Feb; 93(2): 172-6.
 Epub 2006 Nov 7.

 - Without the addition of social deprivation, risk assessment tends to overestimate risk in the socially privileged, and underestimate it in the deprived, resulting in relative neglect of the latter.
 The new score predicts well and achieves equity for this reason, and has been adopted nationally in Scotland and emulated elsewhere.
 513 citations.